Sexual health and contraception

 NHS

-Visit the NHS (National Health Service):
+Visit the NHS (National Health Service) website for:

 Sexual Health Outreach Team

 Our Young Person's Health Workers offer advice and support around sexual health and teenage pregnancy issues.
 This includes information about local services, training, the implementation of Personal, Social, and Health Education (PSHE) and support for schools and community organisations, including policy development.
-We are based at Wokingham Community Hospital.
+We are based at Wokingham Hospital.
 We provide support to young people age 11-19, through drop in clinics in communities schools.
 We can also work with young people individually.

 National sexual health services